 Based on its mission and investment experience, Oikocredit wants to enable a selective group of investors (churches and church-related organizations) to participate in its term investments (alongside with Oikocredit itself) and thus enable these organizations to invest in a socially responsible way with a special focus on development.
-Under legislation in the Netherlands governing investment funds, effective as of September 1, 2005 and amended into the Act on Financial Supervision as of 01/01/07, Oikocredit is not required to apply for a fund license with the Netherlands Authority for the Financial Markets as those who participate in the Fund are offered participations with a nominal value per participation of at least € 50,000.
+Under legislation in the Netherlands governing investment funds, effective as of September 1, 2005, Oikocredit is not required to apply for a fund license with the Netherlands Authority for the Financial Markets as those who participate in the Fund are offered participations with a nominal value per participation of at least € 50,000.
 Therefore, Oikocredit established the 4F-Fund (Fund for Fair Future) in 2006.
 The Fund is created as a restricted, tax transparent investment fund (beleggingsfonds) with an open-end for members / shareholders and future members / shareholders of Oikocredit.
 The Fund is not an incorporated legal entity, but an unincorporated contract of its own nature.
 The Fund and the participations will not be listed on any stock exchange.